 Expect To Meet Prerequisites

 This part is on you, not your dog.
 Before enrolling in a doggy daycare program, your dog will have to be up to date with their vaccinations, including the kennel cough vaccine that vital for dogs who spend time with one another in enclosed public spaces.
 In addition to a clean bill of health, your dog may have to pass evaluations and satisfy basic obedience requirements in order to be admitted.

-Just as you balanced classes with recess, daycare faculty will usually combine unstructured play with basic training.
-While you’re hard at work or simply enjoying a respite, your dog may be able to work on their tricks and commands under the supervision of animal lovers with a knack for teaching.
+Most doggy daycares do not have trainers on staff.
+This makes doggie day school an attractive alternative!
+While you’re hard at work or simply enjoying a respite, your dog may be able to work on their obedience training!
 This is important in keeping your dog sharp mentally—something that’s not possible when they’re sitting alone in the house.